Grevillea subtiliflora: Description

 This grevillea is sometimes confused with G. intricata that has flowers with a glabrous inner surface, and more tangled foliage.

+Taxonomy

-TaxonomyGrevillea subtiliflora was first formally described in 1986 by the botanist Donald McGillivray in his book New Names in Grevillea (Proteaceae) from specimens collected by John Stanley Beard in 1973.
+Grevillea subtiliflora was first formally described in 1986 by the botanist Donald McGillivray in his book New Names in Grevillea (Proteaceae) from specimens collected by John Stanley Beard in 1973.
 The specific epithet (subtiliflora) means "delicately-flowered".

 Distribution and habitat

 This grevillea grows in shrubland and is restricted to the Paynes Find area of the Avon Wheatbelt and Yalgoo bioregions of south-western Western Australia.

 Conservation status

 This grevillea is listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.